 These generations have to work together, so how can you create an attractive workplace culture for everyone?

 When in doubt, you can always count on this classic soulful song to alleviate workplace drama.
 While it may sound cliche, mutual respect is a must in the workplace.
-In order to truly address differences in communication styles among multigenerational workforces, management must work to demystify common misconceptions each group may have about the other, and strive to find innovative ways to get them to come together.
+In order to truly address differences in communication styles among multigenerational workforces, management must work to demystify common misconceptions each group may have about the other and strive to find innovative ways to get them to come together.

-Unbridled team spirit + wisdom and life experience = an unstoppable team.
+Tip: Unbridled team spirit + wisdom and life experience = an unstoppable team.

 Many companies make the mistake of relying too heavily on a single method of communication.
-In order to address the communication preferences of a multigenerational workplace, you'll need a healthy mix of verbal, written, and digital communication.
+To address the communication preferences of a multigenerational workplace, you'll need a healthy mix of verbal, written, and digital communication.

-Bridge the age gap with a digital workplace
+Build a digital workplace

-Your digital workplace should ideally be simple enough for older, less tech-savvy workers to understand and use, yet also comprehensive enough to solve the complex communication challenges in your organization.
+Your digital workplace should ideally be simple enough for older, less tech-savvy workers to understand and use yet also comprehensive enough to solve the complex communication challenges in your organization.

 Here are some key features to look for when choosing team collaboration software for your business:

-- Integrate with existing HR and operational systems
+Integrate with existing HR and operational systems

-- Powerful analytics dashboard
+Powerful analytics dashboard

 Typically, the better people know, understand, and like each other, the better they will work together.
 Encourage your multigenerational employees to get to know each other and facilitate an ongoing dialogue.
 This way, instead of grumbling at each other’s communication quirks, employees can appreciate and recognize their differences and learn to work around them.